-If you have been accused of a crime and not yet retained an experienced criminal defense attorney, it is easy to become overwhelmed by the police’s demands to discuss the alleged charges.
+If you have been accused of a crime and have not yet retained an experienced criminal defense attorney, it is easy to become overwhelmed by the police’s demands to discuss the alleged charges.
 When you are unrepresented, police are more likely to employ illegal tactics to get a confession from you.
 These tactics include using violence, promises, or threats to force a confession.
 To best protect your rights, it is important to know how police can – and, more importantly, cannot – elicit a confession from you during their investigations.

 Any confession made involuntarily cannot be used against you in court.
 However, not all involuntary confessions fall under this category.
-A forced or coerced confession has only occurred when the police have threatened to use, or have used, violence against the accused which directly lead to their confession.
+A forced or coerced confession has only occurred when the police have threatened to use, or have used, violence against the accused which directly leads to their confession.
 Some examples of this type of force include:

 - Use of violence, including choking, hitting, or pushing a suspect

 - Promising to lessen the potential charges or jail time in exchange for a confession